shen-hang/shen-hang.github.io/_pages/research.md

   - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)<br/>
   - ACM Transactions on Internet Technology (TOIT)<br/>
   - IEEE Transactions on Vehicular Technology (TVT)<br/>
+  - IEEE Transactions on Automation Science and Engineering (TASE)<br/>
   - IEEE Transactions on Network and Service Management (TNSM)<br/>
   - IEEE Transactions on Green Communications and Networking (TGCN)<br/>
   - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)<br/>